 We help vulnerable, marginalised young people and destitute children and families by providing free specialist legal advice in homelessness and community care law focusing on those with disabilities, care leavers and carers in a youth friendly environment using a holistic approach, improving young people's life chances and preventing crises.

 Our main activity is providing free specialist legal advice, representation and advocacy with holistic support, to obtain due Social Welfare entitlement under Community Care and Housing Law, particularly challenging Local Authorities (LA).
-We have a Legal Aid Agency contract in Community Care Law.
+We are running our Debt and Money Advice Service, with funding from City Bridge where we help young people and families with children with their debt issues, show them how to maximise their income and teach financial capability.
+We have a Legal Aid Agency contract in Community Care and Housing Law.

-We receive funding from Chances and Battersea Power Station Foundation for our Opening Gates: Homelessness Advice Project where we give fundamental homelessness advice, the work that is no longer in scope under Legal Help, to people over the phone or face to face.
-We advise people of their homelessness rights, such as the legal definition of being eligible for housing assistance, homeless, in priority need and that they can apply to any LA in England and Wales.
+We receive funding from Nationwide for our Opening Gates: Homelessness Advice Project where we give fundamental homelessness advice, the work that is no longer in scope under Legal Help, to people over the phone or face to face.
+We advise people of their homelessness rights, such as the legal definition of being eligible for housing assistance, homeless, in priority need and that they can apply to any local authority in England and Wales.

-Our Resource Centre has volunteers giving young people information about organisations in the area and helps them contact and make appointments with them.
+Our Resource Centre has volunteers giving young people information about organisations in the area and helps them contact and make appointments where needed.
 Our youth advice network website holds the information on local young people's services and fact sheets drafted by volunteers, and people can send an email, call or text for callbacks if they require further assistance.
-They are then helped with signposting/referring to services by a volunteer advisor all from our volunteer programme funded by Wandsworth Council.
+They are then helped with signposting/referring to services by a volunteer advisor all from our volunteer programme.
 Or they can receive advice from a solicitor/caseworker.
 These connection / signpostings to local specialists, foster inter-organisational cooperation and improves access to local services.
+Nationwide are funding the volunteer expenditure and we are actively seeking match funding for a volunteer coordinator.

 We also provide 2nd tier advice and training to local voluntary organisations in homelessness and community care law.
 Last year we ran three training sessions with 50 people attending in total including parents.
-Our goal is to inform as many people as possible about their rights in housing and community care to prevent rights being eroded and empowering people to assist their service users and or deal with their issues themselves.
+Our goal is to inform as many people as possible about their rights in housing, community care law and debt to prevent rights being eroded and empowering people to assist their service users and or deal with their issues themselves.
 At the least they will know when their rights are being impinged and where they can get help if they need it.

 Community Care - Youth Legal represents clients from the local community who have issues with regard to community care provision.
 Any issues relating to social services and their service provision to the disabled, elderly and minors.